-The curbs would give markets that list companies and exchange-traded funds new flexibility to pause stocks when doing so may damp volatility, according to a Securities and Exchange Commission filing dated May 24 from venue operators including NYSE Euronext (NYX) and Nasdaq OMX Group Inc. The system would be implemented in February as a one-year pilot program, said the group, which includes the Financial Industry Regulatory Authority, overseer of more than 4,400 brokers.
+The curbs would give markets that list companies and exchange-traded funds new flexibility to pause stocks when doing so may damp volatility, according to a Securities and Exchange Commission filing dated May 24 from venue operators including NYSE Euronext (NYX:US) and Nasdaq OMX Group Inc. The system would be implemented in February as a one-year pilot program, said the group, which includes the Financial Industry Regulatory Authority, overseer of more than 4,400 brokers.

 Regulators and exchanges introduced curbs after the May 2010 rout known as the flash crash to halt individual stocks when they rise or fall at least 10 percent.
 Exchanges asked for permission 13 months ago to test a replacement system known as limit-up/limit-down, and the May 24 filing augmented that request in response to comments from brokers and other market participants.
 The 2011 proposal was never implemented.

 “The plan will reduce the negative impacts of sudden, unanticipated price movements in NMS stocks, thereby protecting investors and promoting a fair and orderly market,” the exchanges and Finra wrote, using the acronym for national market system.

 The SEC must approve the filing before it can be implemented.
 The regulator must make a decision by May 31, according to an SEC notice when a ruling was last delayed.

 After JPMorgan Loss, U.S. Regulator Ponders Tighter Volcker Rule